golioth/docs/docs/reference/2-protocols/2-device-auth.md

 * Verify that the certificate by the gateway is signed by a trusted authority
 * Verify the *Valid From* and *Valid Until* timestamps of the certificate
 * Verify the Common Name (CN) of the certificate against the URL you are connecting to
-* Verify the Alternative Subject Name (ASN) of the certificate against the URL yo uare connecting to
+* Verify the Alternative Subject Name (ASN) of the certificate against the URL you are connecting to

 To verify the certificate is signed by a trusted authority, your device will need to be pre-provisioned with a set of trusted authority certificates, and need to maintain them over its lifetime.